 Wood

 Wood can be eco-friendly, durable, strong, and flexible.
-With the proper techniques, construction workers can carve, mold, and bend wood into a variety of shapes.
+With the proper techniques, construction workers can carve, mold, and bend wood into various shapes.
 For this reason, wood is often used in the construction industry to frame interior structures in commercial buildings.

 Wood provides some level of insulation, which can make it an attractive option.
 Finally, just like stone, some types of wood are beautiful enough to use as a finishing material for many buildings.